axelmierczuk/apk-analysis/README.md

 ## Future Work

+- Capture network traffic and implement features.
+- Review opportunities for unsupervised learning, which may lead to lineage inferencing.
 - Improve dataset by using all 22,832 samples in order to reduce over-fitting.
 - Improve dynamic analysis features extracted / collected for more balanced feature weights and potential model improvements.
 - Improve static analysis features extracted / collected for potential model improvements.

 ## References